Slicer/Slicer/Docs/developer_guide/style_guide.md

   - `RASToSlice` not `RasToSlice`
   - `vtkMRML` not `vtkMrml`
   - `vtkSlicer` not `vTKSlicer`
-- Words should be spelled out and not abreviated
+- Words should be spelled out and not abbreviated
   - `GetWindow` not `GetWin`
 - File names must follow the [http://en.wikipedia.org/wiki/CamelCase Camel case] convention
   - `TestMyFeature.cxx` not `Test-My_Feature.cxx`